 Why an Editorial Calendar is the Equivalent of a Xanax

 You wake up in the morning, it’s there.
 You go to sleep at night, it’s there.
-You know you have to keep writing content for your blog, and there’s literally no end in site.
+You know you have to keep writing content for your blog, and there’s literally no end in sight.
 Ever.
 Feeling a little anxious?
 That’s OK, because I’ve got a magic little pill that will help take all your worries away.
 It’s an editorial calendar, and it promises to release a ton of pressure from your daily content-creation process.
 Let’s get right into it, shall we?

 Choosing Topics for Your Blog